sasq64/chipmachine/MANUAL.md

 Chipmachine is a fullscreen, graphical music player for various (retro) formats.
 It uses instant incremental search to locate songs in it's song database -- meaning you don't need to download or add music files yourself.
-Initially, it searches the *Modland* colletion and downloads songs from *ftp.modland.com*.

 ## QUICKSTART